iesgon/CS2430_Lions_programming_project_2/docs/Pseudocode.md

 2. **Collect First Case:** Add a copy of the initial sorted 'arr' to a list of results.
 3.  **Loop:** While 'hasNextPermutation(arr)' is TRUE:
    a.
 Find the largest index 'i' such that 'arr[i] < arr[i + 1]'.
-   b.
+   b .
 If no such 'i' exists, the sequence is in descending order; **Return all results**.
    c.
 Find the largest index 'j > i' such that 'arr[i] < arr[j]'.
    d. **Swap** 'arr[i]' and 'arr[j]'.
    e. **Reverse** the suffix starting at 'arr[i + 1]' through the end of the array.